 You have been told that you have prostatitis.
-This is an inflammation or infection of the prostate gland.
+This is an inflammation of the prostate gland that can be acute (sudden) or chronic (ongoing).
 The information included in this information sheet is intended to enable you to understand the condition a little better.